 In firmware versions 4.0 and later, ArduPilot provides the ability to use fuel flow and level sensors, in addition to battery monitors.
-Both pulse output fuel flow sensors and PWM output fuel level sensors are supported.
-Like an analog battery monitor provides current flow measurements with capacity status being computed by the autopilot, these sensors provide fuel use or level status measurements to enable the same reporting and monitoring for liquid fuel systems.
+Pulse output fuel flow sensors, PWM output fuel level sensors, and analog output fuel level sensors are supported.
+Just as an analog battery monitor provides current flow measurements with the capacity status being computed by the autopilot, these sensors provide fuel use or level status measurements to enable the same reporting and monitoring for liquid fuel systems.

 Fuel Flow Sensors¶

-Fuel flow sensors which provide a pulse for each unit of consumed fuel, such as this , shown below, can be used just like a battery would be in ArduPilot, with monitoring, display, failsafes, etc.
+Fuel flow sensors that provide a pulse for each unit of consumed fuel, such as this, shown below, can be used just like a battery would be in ArduPilot, with monitoring, display, failsafes, etc.

 image courtesy BIO-TECH

-The displays/logs/limits for amps and maH consumed are now actually the liters/hour and milliliters consumed.
-Voltage will always report as 1.0V
+The displays/logs/limits for amps and mAh consumed are now actually the liters/hour and milliliters consumed.
+The voltage will always report as 1.0V.

 Connecting to the Autopilot¶

 Any GPIO capable pin on the autopilot can be used to connect to the sensor’s output.
-If it is an open-collector output, a 10Kohm external resistor pull-up to 3.3V will be required.
-For Pixhawk style controllers, any AUX pin can be used, and for most of the other autopilots, an upper PWM output can be used.
+If it is an open-collector output, a 10kOhm external resistor pull-up to 3.3V will be required.
+For Pixhawk-style autopilots, any AUX pin can be used.
+For most other autopilots, an upper PWM output can be used.